Confining potential in holographic bottom-up QCD from WKB: Thermal Hawking-Page transition

 \section{Thermal Hawking-Page transition}

-A useful test we can perform is analyzing the thermal phases associated with this D3-D7 inspired solution \cite{Herzog:2006ra, Cai:2007zw}.
+A useful test is to analyze the thermal phases associated with this D3-D7-inspired solution \cite{Herzog:2006ra, Cai:2007zw}.
 In the AdS/CFT seminal works, Witten demonstrated that the thermodynamics of a gauge theory at the boundary is connected with the thermodynamics of AdS space.
 In particular, the Hawking-Page transition in the bulk geometry carries information about the confinement/deconfinement process \cite{Herzog:2006ra, Cai:2007zw}.
-The standard prescription is to compute the free energy in both solutions, the thermal AdS and the black hole one, AdSBH.
+The standard prescription is to compute the free energy in both solutions, the thermal AdS and the black hole one, AdS-BH.

+Thus, to study thermodynamics, we consider the Euclidean versions of the metrics.
 These solutions are given by

 with $f(z)=1-\frac{z^4}{z_h^4}$, and $z_h$ is the locus of the event horizon.
-The free energy is computed from the bulk action:
+The free energy is computed from the bulk action

 evaluated on-shell using the thermal and AdS-BH solutions.
-We compute the free energy difference as $\Delta\,F=F_\text{Th}-F_\text{BH}$ \cite{Braga:2022yfe}.
+We compute the free-energy difference as $\Delta\,F=F_\text{Th}-F_\text{BH}$ \cite{Braga:2022yfe}.

-Notice that $\kappa^2$ contains the information of the five-dimensional Newton constant, $\mathcal{R}$ is the Ricci scalar, $\Lambda$ is the cosmological constant, $\mathcal{K}$ is the extrinsic curvature scalar, and $h$ is the determinant of the boundary-induced metric.
+Notice that $\mathcal{G}^2$ contains the information of the five-dimensional Newton constant, $\mathcal{R}$ is the Ricci scalar, $\Lambda$ is the cosmological constant, $\mathcal{K}$ is the extrinsic curvature scalar, and $h$ is the determinant of the boundary-induced metric.
 The last term in the action is necessary for regularization purposes \cite{BallonBayona:2007vp}.
-Figure \ref{fig:two} depicts a plot of the bulk free energy difference for the WKB reconstructed dilaton.
+Figure \ref{fig:two} depicts a plot of the bulk free energy difference for the WKB-reconstructed dilaton.